istio/istio/pilot/doc/testing.md

 ## Docker images

-The following Bazel command generates Docker images for the proxy agent and proxy container:
+The following Bazel command generates Docker images for the proxy agent and proxy container, then pushes them to a repository:

-    bazel run //docker:runtime
+    ./bin/push-docker --hub=your-testing-hub/repo

 Istio Pilot also produces debug images in addition to the default bare images.
 These images have suffix `_debug` and include additional tools such as `curl` in the base image as well as debug-enabled Envoy builds.
 You might need to grant security privileges to the container spec for root access: